envmetagen/metabinkit/README.md

 ### Docker

-A docker image that includes everything required to run with metabinkit is available at DockerHub (https://hub.docker.com/r/envmetagen/metabinkit/tags/).
+A docker image with metabinkit is available at DockerHub (https://hub.docker.com/r/envmetagen/metabinkit/tags/).
 This facilitates the setup and installation of metabinkit, makes it easy to track all software versions used in the analyses, and ensures that only dependency versions compatible with metabinkit are used.
 See the [Docker userguide](https://docs.docker.com/) for more details.

 Alternatively you may install the software from source following the instructions provided next.
 A  64bit computer with an up to date Linux OS installed will be required.

 ### Manual installation

 #### Supported OS

 metabinkit is developed and tested on multiple distributions of Linux (e.g. Fedora, Ubuntu).
-Consider the Docker container if you use a non-supported OS or OS version.
+Consider the Docker container if you use a non-supported pperating system or operating system version.

 #### Getting sources

 Option 1: download the latest source release tarball from https://github.com/envmetagen/metabinkit/releases, and then from your download directory type:

-    tar xzf mtabinkit-x.x.x.tar.gz
+    tar xzf metabinkit-x.x.x.tar.gz
     cd metabinkit-x.x.x

 Option 2: to use git to download the repository  with the entire code history, type: